CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 ####	ID: UC-07
 	Title: 				AttachPictureQuestion
 	Primary Actor:		Author
-	Description:		Author selects to attach a picture to their question.
+	Description:		Author selects to attach a picture to Question.
-	Precondition:		Author must be in the process of making a question
+	Precondition:		Author must be in the process of making a Question.
-	Postcondition:		Authors and AppUsers can view the picture attached to the question MainSuccess
+	Postcondition:		Authors and AppUsers can view the picture attached to the Question MainSuccess
 	Scenario:
 						1. User selects to attach a picture